ioslushnyi/GCP-fraud-detection-v1/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-Please feel free to contact me if you have any questions.
+Please feel free to contact me if you have any questions:\
 [Ihor Slushnyi](https://www.linkedin.com/in/ihor-slushnyi-a7b9441b4/)